getamna/Sikuli-Runner/README.md

 # Sikuli-Runner

 Visual Test Framework using Sikuli and Node for End to End Testing.
+Super useful for non-browser related work or full on interaction testing.
 Outputs are provided as a [formatted HTML](https://htmlpreview.github.io/?https://github.com/rlingineni/Sikuli-Runner/blob/master/example/output.html)  that shows your existing output images next to your baseline images.
-This is still a works in progress - and image compare needs to added.
+This is still a works in progress -  image compare needs to added.

+You can read about [Sikuli](http://sikulix.com/#home1) here.

-Watch the [demo video](https://github.com/rlingineni/Sikuli-Runner/blob/master/sikuli-runner-demo.mov) for help.
+Watch the [demo video](https://github.com/rlingineni/Sikuli-Runner/blob/master/sikuli-runner-demo.mov) to see how it in action.

 Interested in a hosted version?
 Upvote this [issue](https://github.com/rlingineni/Sikuli-Runner/issues).